 In 2022, her second book, 'How to Raise a Puppy: A Dog-Centric Approach', co-authored with the inimitable Turid Rugaas, was published.
 You can order your copy here.

 She is a full member of the Pet Dog Trainers of Europe (PDTE), and sat on its board for 3 years from 2017-2020.
 She is currently Ireland’s country representative for the PDTE, and mentors newer members of the organisation.

 She has appeared on Irish television and radio, as well as on radio stations and podcasts around the world.
 She has spoken internationally on a range of dog-related topics, and is passionate about education as a means of improving canine welfare.

 She has completed Turid Rugaas's International Dog Trainers' Education and counts Rugaas's methods and ethos amongst her strongest influences.
 Steph is committed to continuing professional development and has attended courses with Anne-Lill Kvam, Amber Batson and others in recent years.
 She also holds a certificate in Dog Training and Canine Behaviour.

 Steph teaches at the Nordic Education Centre for Dog Trainers.

-From my pre-dog training life, I hold an honours degree from Trinity College Dublin, and an MPhil from Cambridge University.
+Her non-dog related qualifications include an honours degree from Trinity College Dublin, where she held a Foundation Scholarship, and an MPhil from Cambridge University.